Grants to the NY Estonian Education Society

 Grants to the Estonian Association of Injured Soldiers

 The Estonian Relief Committee has provided financial support to the Estonian Association of Injured Soldiers for decades.
-The funds are used to support:
+The funds are used to support the remaining 36 World War II veterans who fought to maintain Estonia's independence.

 Grants to Tallinn Children's Hospital Foundation